Jain-Tirth/LifeOS/GROQ_SETUP.md

 Example messages to test:
 - "Help me plan my study schedule for next week"
 - "Create a meal plan for 3 days"
-- "I need a shopping list for groceries"
+- "Plan my tasks for the next 2 days"

 ---